-Feliks Elise was initially launched in 2014 and recently received a significant revision for model year 2018 – key upgrades being a new high-end audio transformer, the move to PsVane UK-6SN7 driver tubes, and implementing safety features in the pre-amp circuit as well as “soft cut-off” on power on/off.
+Feliks Elise was initially launched in 2014 and recently received a significant revision for the model year 2018 – key upgrades being a new high-end audio transformer.
+The move to PsVane UK-6SN7 driver tubes, and implementing safety features in the pre-amp circuit as well as “soft cut-off” on power on/off.

 The Elise MkII features a new noise reduction circuit upgrade, awarded by the absolutely massive custom toroidal transformer sitting behind the tube cradles.
 Its electronic ripple suppression—which means harmonics around the AC line frequencies of 50/60Hz—plays a big role in the near-zero background noise performance of this amp.
 The technology was almost certainly ‘borrowed’ from Elise’s flagship sibling, the Euforia.